-- 51. If the Dean of Postgraduate Studies permits you to submit your thesis earlier than the minimum period candidature you will still be required to pay tuition fees for the whole of your minimum period of candidature. - 52.
+- b) within four years (Regulation 15 b) - 50.
 If you have an outstanding tuition fee debt upon submission of your thesis, the Graduate School will accept and record your thesis submission, however, the examination of your thesis will be on-hold until receipt of the outstanding tuition fees.